Cleveland East Ohio Gas explosion: The disaster

 Cuyahoga County Coroner Dr. Samuel Gerber estimated that the initial death toll stood at 200; however, Gerber was quoted in newspaper wire stories stating the magnitude of the fire and the intense temperatures had the power to vaporize human flesh and bone, making an exact count impossible until weeks after the disaster.
 The final death toll [131] was lower than the coroner's initial estimates.

 The toll could have been significantly higher had the event occurred after local schools had let out and working parents returned to their homes for the evening.
-In all 225 persons were injured; over 700 people were left homeless, and seventy-nine homes, two factories, numerous cars, and miles of underground infrastructure were destroyed.
+In all 131 persons died; 225 persons were injured; over 700 people were left homeless, and seventy-nine homes, two factories, numerous cars, and miles of underground infrastructure were destroyed.

 Following the explosions and fires, East Ohio Gas worked to assure the public that the destroyed plant held only 24 hours' worth of gas for the city.
 Many families living in the area not only lost their homes, but stocks, bonds, and cash, which many kept at home.
 Estimates for destroyed personal and industrial property ranged between $7 million and $15 million.

 The explosion also had a long-range impact on the natural gas industry.
 Until the disaster, above-ground low-pressure storage of natural gas, used as fuel for homes, office buildings, and factories, was a common sight in cities across the US.
 Following the disaster, utility companies and communities began to rethink their natural gas storage systems, and below-ground storage of natural gas grew in popularity.

 The disaster plays a major role in Don Robertson's 1965 novel The Greatest Thing Since Sliced Bread and also in Sebastian Barry's novel On Canaan's Side published in 2011.